dngatimin95/BigQuery-Tour/README.md

 # BigQuery-Tour

 This repo contains multiple scripts which queries results from the geo_international_ports dataset and stores it in a table within my own dataset under the bigquery-trial project on Google Cloud Platform.
+The purpose of this repo is for me to learn and understand how to fully utilize BigQuery and write automated scripts which would help query data.

 1. The first script `nearest_ports.py` queries a table that finds the 5 nearest ports to Singapore's JURONG ISLAND port.
 2. The second script `number_of_ports.py` queries a table that finds the country that has the largest number of ports with a cargo wharf.